Top Ten Foreign Weapons Used by the US Military

 MP5 Submachine Gun

 This famous bullet sprayer has been around since the mid 1960s.
 And if we haven't said it enough, european small arms manufacturers rule.
 The MP5 is made by Heckler and Koch (H&K), a well known german supplier of quality weapons.
 There are over 100 models of the MP5 for use in military and law enforcement as well as personal protection services.

 The stubby gun is used mostly by US special forces operators, including the Navy Seals.
 They rarely make an appearance in stock combat footage, as the operations in which they are used are typically of the classified nature.

 Think of the AT4 as a modern day bazooka.
-It was crafted to be a light weight and portable anti-tank weapon, although its warhead is not powerful enough to defeat most nation's main battle tanks.
-It does do a fine job on most other armored vehicles, and it can wreak havoc on building and fortifications.
+It was crafted to be a light weight and portable anti-tank weapon, although its warhead is not powerful enough to defeat most nations' main battle tanks.
+It does do a fine job on most other armored vehicles, and it can wreak havoc on buildings and fortifications.
 It has seen extensive combat in recent US campaigns and is used by a slew of other militaries.